artkoenig/outbank_ynab_converter/README.md

 This Workflow will upload your Outbank exports to YNAB

 If properly configured the workflow runs on Oubank export files added to the specified folder and upload the transactions to the corresponding YNAB accounts.
-Already uploaded transactions will be skipped.

 Requirements: